oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 * In python-oracledb Thin mode, the connection pool supports all the :ref:`connection mode privileges <connection-authorization-modes>`.

-  The python-oracledb Thick mode only supports the :data:`~oracledb.AUTH_MODE_SYSDBA` privilege.

 Supported Database Data Types in Thin and Thick Modes
 =====================================================

-The python-oracledb Thin and Thick modes support different Oracle database data types.
+The python-oracledb Thin and Thick mode support for the UROWID, REF, and XMLType database data types has some small differences.
 See :ref:`supporteddbtypes`.

 .. _querymetadatadiff: